-Cheyenne Police identify suspect in toddler death
+Cheyenne police identify suspect in toddler death

 Farkas said a reverse 911 call was sent out to locate the child within half a mile of his last known location.
 Social media was also used to try to find Rivera, and the child’s name was included in a national missing children database.

-Farkas said during the Friday news conference that there was no danger to the public, and that updates would be posted to the police department's Facebook page.
+Farkas said during the Friday news conference that there was no danger to the public.

 Anyone with information about Rivera’s death should contact CPD’s dispatch center at 307-637-6525.